Head of Year: Mrs Ridley

 What we do:

-At KS3 subjects are taught by specialist teachers and a typical timetable consists of Maths and English lessons that are streamed whilst Art French, Geography, History, ICT, PSHE, PE, RE and Science are taught in pastoral groups.
+At KS3 subjects are taught by specialist teachers and a typical timetable consists of Maths and English lessons that are streamed whilst Art French, Spanish, Geography, History, ICT, PSHE, PE, RE and Science are taught in pastoral groups.
 In Games, two classes are taught together with boys and girls playing different sports.
 Technology is taught in 9 week blocks and students get the use of two state of the art specialist rooms.
 Opportunities to attend lunch time and after school clubs are many and varied and support for academic work and homework is available at both break and lunchtimes.